VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -promscrape.cluster.memberNum string
      The number of vmagent instance in the cluster of scrapers.
 It must be a unique value in the range 0 ... promscrape.cluster.membersCount-1 across scrapers in the cluster.
 Can be specified as pod name of Kubernetes StatefulSet - pod-name-Num, where Num is a numeric part of pod name.
 See also -promscrape.cluster.memberLabel (default "0")
   -promscrape.cluster.membersCount int
      The number of members in a cluster of scrapers.
 Each member must have a unique -promscrape.cluster.memberNum in the range 0 ... promscrape.cluster.membersCount-1 .
 Each member then scrapes roughly 1/N of all the targets.
-By default, cluster scraping is disabled, i.e. a single scraper scrapes all the targets
+By default, cluster scraping is disabled, i.e. a single scraper scrapes all the targets (default 1)
   -promscrape.cluster.name string
      Optional name of the cluster.
 If multiple vmagent clusters scrape the same targets, then each cluster must have unique name in order to properly de-duplicate samples received from these clusters.
 See https://github.com/VictoriaMetrics/VictoriaMetrics/issues/2679
   -promscrape.cluster.replicationFactor int